behzadshomali/Cool-random-stuff/README.md

 This repository contains every random piece of code that I have found **Cool**!
 Moreover, it is the result of merging two of my public repositories known as *Cool* and *Algorithms*.
 Here, you'll find everything from simple multiline scripts to some well-known algorithms such as *Shunting yard* or *Huffman compression* algorithms (mostly from my junior and sophomore years at university).
 Below, you can find the alphabetically ordered list of this repo's contents as well as a brief description for each:

-* [Arxiv PDF renamer](/arxiv_pdf_renamer.py): If you work with [arxiv.org](https://arxiv.org/), you'll probably know that how pain it is when you download a paper from arxiv and then you have to rename it to something meaningful.
-You can use this script to automatically rename the PDF files downloaded from arxiv to the following format: `title.pdf`.
+* [Arxiv PDF renamer](/arxiv_pdf_renamer.py): If you've worked with [arxiv.org](https://arxiv.org/), you'll probably know how painful it is when you download a paper from arxiv and then have to rename it to something meaningful.
+However, you can use this script to automatically rename the PDF files downloaded from arxiv to the following format: `title.pdf`.

 * [Backup](/Backup.py): a small `Python` script that allows you temporarily back up the existing files under the current directory to `/tmp/` on your UNIX machine.